conventional-changelog/conventional-changelog/packages/git-raw-commits/README.md

 ### gitRawCommits([options], [callback])

-Returns a through stream.
+Returns a stream.
 Stream is split to break on each commit.

 #### options